 Step Three: Add documentation to your sheet.
 Your sheet becomes a document management system by attaching documentation directly to the sheet.
 Smartsheet supports almost all file types, so your sheet will be a central information hub for all documentation - making it easy to access, sift through, and locate specific documents.

 1. You can add documentation to your sheet in two main ways.
 You’ll always begin by clicking the attachment icon to the left of the Primary Column.

-- To attach a static document from your computer, click Attach and select Upload from computer… Select the document you want to attach and it will be stored directly to your row.
+- To attach a static document from your computer, click Attach.
+In the right panel that automatically opens up, select Attach Files to Row 1 and click Upload a File.
+Select the document you want to attach and it will be stored directly to your row.

-- To attach a live document from another service, click Attach and select one of many services to import from.
-Select the document and it will be stored to that row.
+- To attach a live document from another service, click Attach.
+In the right panel that automatically opens up, select one of many services to import from, like Google Drive, OneDrive, and Box.
+Select the document and it will be stored in that row.